Our 2015 treks and expeditions

 28 Oct-20 Nov, 24 days — expedition style — Jamie McGuinness — US$2980

 Team: Kees T****, Roger Nix****, Gaye K**, Romany Topsfield***, Paul Murrill**********, Ryan and Apurna

 Crew: Bali (Bal Bahadur), Saribung Kaji, Indra and Aiteram (sherpas), Tawa (cook) Pirkey Tamang, Pasang Shiny Pots Tamang, Tashi and the acrobatic Makalu lads Phu Tenzi and Lhakpa (kitchen), Kami Tamang as porter cook and 23 strong porters

 Those elusive passes of 2012 eluded us no longer, although partly by a dose of good luck, and plenty of amazing weather.
 We found the way across the "Okhale Lek" with local guides into an enchanted valley with chest high grass and ancient forests, with only the tiniest of a hunter's trail, and are likely the very first western trekkers to cross this pass.
 Continuing we were blessed with mostly wide, easy trails, quiet forests, many tranquil camps and fine trekking, although still real exploring as locals were scared of the snow and cold so we had to work out our own routes over a series of passes.

-Sadly Paul, after getting to the top of an extremely tough pass without incident, sat on a rock that moved, and put bit of a hole in his head, and although wanted to trek on, was heli-evaced with infection starting to show.
-Thankfully he has already mostly recovered and will be back.
+Sadly Paul, after getting to the top of an extremely tough pass without incident, sat on a rock that moved, and put a bit of a hole in his head, and although wanted to trek on, was heli-evaced with infection starting to show; thank you, Romany, for being an excellent doctor.
+Thankfully, he has already mostly recovered and will be back.